kkdt/m2package/README.md

 </dependencies>
 ```

-# Archiva Configurations
+# Archiva Configurations and Gradle

 1. Archiva is configured with a Remote Repository to be Maven Central.
 Within the Vagrant environment, Maven is locked down to only talk to Archiva; therefore, whenever it reaches Archiva for artifacts, Archiva will reach out to Maven Central for the libraries and update its internal repository.

 2. A Gradle build can use the same Archiva instance for dependencies.

+3. Apache Archiva is preconfigured with two managed repositories: cots (proxy to Maven Central) and plugins (proxy to Gradle plugins).

-3. A Gradle `buildscript` tag can be pointed to the Archiva instance for plugins (i.e. Spring Boot Gradle Plugin).
+4. A Gradle `buildscript` tag can be pointed to the Archiva instance for plugins (i.e. Spring Boot Gradle Plugin).

    - Create a Remote Repository in Archiva pointing to `https://plugins.gradle.org/m2`